sparisi/gym_minatar/README.md

   - Different rendering scheme.
 MinAtar uses one pixel for trails (like car trails), with different colors for different speeds.
 Gym-MinAtar uses the same color for all trails, but trails are longer for faster cars.
-  - Please refer to the examples below for a description of the observation spaces.
+  - Please refer to the examples below for more details about the observation spaces.
 - Game-specific dynamics are different (like cooldown times and speeds).

 ### Install and Make an Environment